pfreemantlm/dev-standard/Platform/PolicyRules.md

 ## The PET policy

-The PET policy is in the following from
+The PET policy is used to filter out a placement edition combination if a certain edition has been sheen within a certain tim period. it is in the following from

 PET=300_500001_5_1_4